juju/docs/src/en/experts-sla.md

 column will be updated with appropriate details.

-Determining factors for actual metering costs (e.g. fixed per-hour rate, per-unit hour, etc.) are negotiated between you and your Expert.
+Determining factors for actual metering costs (e.g. fixed per-hour rate, per-unit hour, etc.) are negotiated between the customer and the Expert.

 ## Creating a support case